 The Department shall distribute the funds in the regular semi-monthly electronic funds transfers, beginning with the July 1 payment of each state fiscal year.

-The Department shall establish a mechanism for regular review of reporting Child Psychiatry Services through the Child Psychiatry and Children’s Crisis Response Funding expenditures, data, and MOUs/MOAs to include a process by the Office of Child and Family Services and will regularly share this data with the CSB’s for proactive programming.
+The Department shall establish a mechanism for regular review of reporting Child Psychiatry Services through the Child Psychiatry and Children’s Crisis Response Funding expenditures, data, and MOUs/MOAs to include a process by the Office of Services and will regularly share this data with the CSB’s for proactive programming.

 The Department will annually review Child Psychiatry and Children’s crisis response spending.